redaachouhad/frontend-simple-social-app/README.md

 2. **Profile Page (`/profile`)**: This page represents the user's profile.
 It includes information about the user, such as their name, profile picture, and a list of their posts.
 Users can view and manage their personal information and content on this page.

-## Features

-- **Routing**: Utilizes `react-router-dom` for navigation between the Home and Profile pages.
-- **Component-Based Architecture**: Each page and component is modular, making the application scalable and maintainable.
-- **Responsive Design**: The application is designed to be responsive, ensuring a good user experience on both desktop and mobile devices.

 ## Installation

 To run this project locally, follow these steps: